State of Massachusetts Associate Commissioner, Statewide System of Support in Malden, Massachusetts

 Strong preference for expertise secondary grades (middle/high school);

-Experience working with internal and external stakeholders including state education agencies and state-level education organizations (such as for school committees, unions, principal associations, etc);
+Experience collaborating with internal and external partners and stakeholders including state education agencies and state-level education organizations (such as for school committees, unions, principal associations, etc);

-Experience building, developing and leading diverse teams while demonstrating the ability to anticipate, understand and address the challenges that come with diverse perspectives;
+Capacity to build, develop and lead diverse teams while demonstrating the ability to anticipate, understand and address the challenges that come with diverse perspectives;

 Experience supervising and managing complex, multi-layered teams that work in a mix of in-person and remote/virtual contexts